dotnet/wcf/Documentation/developer-guide.md

 See [Scenario test guide](https://github.com/dotnet/wcf/blob/master/Documentation/scenario-test-guide.md) for further details including how to start a WCF test service.

+Note: in case you need to run scenario tests against a different `ServiceUri`, you can either use environment variable to override the old value or clean up `bin`

 Obtaining code coverage
 =======================
 You can also obtain detailed code coverage information by including an additional property when you run the build script.
 For example, this CMD runs the scenario tests and collects code coverage numbers on Windows:
 ```
     build.cmd /p:WithCategories=OuterLoop /p:Coverage=true
 ```
+Once it is done, the result can be found at `bin\tests\coverage\index.html`.